You know the feeling?

 Which is almost how I feel about navigating the IRS website and the help sections of TurboTax trying to figure out WTF to do with my US tax return.

-However, this year I was invited to file my US taxes in Spain with Taxes for Expats.
+However, a few years ago I was invited to file my US taxes in Spain with Taxes for Expats.
 (Full disclosure: I got the service for free because I’m a famous blogger now.
 Or something.)

 Anyway, I’ve personally resisted using an accountant for several years…